 On purely superficial terms – as more personal associations with Christmas are arguably an entirely different issue – it would have to be 1991.
 The On The Hour Christmas Special, phone call from someone I had recently met and was very keen on in the afternoon, and I got four albums by four indie bands released in the same month by the same label.
 I believe I may have mentioned them once or twice.

 I’m not on any kind of a quest to discover the ‘true’ meaning of Christmas – which apparently seems to involve having to put on a Father Christmas suit for narrative reasons and being asked by an underprivileged youngster if you are the ‘real’ Santa – so on superficial terms it must stay and, narrowly beating out 1986 (and you can read more about what I wanted for Christmas that year here), it’s still 1991.
-Those four albums were of course Foxbase Alpha by Saint Etienne, Screamadelica by Primal Scream, Bandwagonesque by Teenage Fanclub and Loveless by My Bloody Valentine, and astonishing quartet of almost inadvertently interlinked albums that have such a fascinating story behind their fascinating contents that I ended up writing a book about them – Higher Than The Sun – which you can find more about here.
+Those four albums were of course Foxbase Alpha by Saint Etienne, Screamadelica by Primal Scream, Bandwagonesque by Teenage Fanclub and Loveless by My Bloody Valentine, an astonishing quartet of almost inadvertently interlinked albums that have such a fascinating story behind their equally fascinating contents that I ended up writing a book about them – Higher Than The Sun – which you can find more about here.
 The phone call was about meeting up on Boxing Day – it’s very strange to think back to how we communicated back then and how phone calls days apart seemed… fine – and also involved one of those albums in particular, but you can read more about that here.
 I still think the On The Hour Christmas Special is one of the greatest examples of radio comedy ever broadcast and you can hear me enthusing about it – along with the Christmas Specials of The Chris Morris Music Show and Lee And Herring – in Looks Unfamiliar here.
-This was also the Christmas Day when Channel 4 broadcast Malcolm McLaren’s musical historical oddity The Ghosts Of Oxford Street, which you can hear more about here, and when much fun was had at the expense of Nintendo World Cup as recounted with bemused fondness here; presumably these were not mentioned due to lack of character space on Twitter.
-Also there was a repeat of Chorlton In The Iceworld.
+This was also the Christmas Day when Channel 4 broadcast Malcolm McLaren’s musical historical oddity The Ghosts Of Oxford Street, which Garreth Hirons joined me on Looks Unfamiliar for a chat about here, and when much fun was had at the expense of Nintendo World Cup as recounted with bemused fondness here; presumably these were not mentioned due to lack of character space on Twitter.
+Also there was a repeat of Chorlton In The Iceworld very early one morning, as was recounted in Looks Unfamiliar with Grace Dent here.
 I must have been standing on some sort of festive ley lines that year.

 10. What is the most bizarre or overrated Christmas Pop Song?

 Let’s go for something that’s both – A Spaceman Came Travelling by Chris De Burgh.
 Tedious sword and sorcery nonsense bearing an ‘uncanny’ resemblance to the Electric Blue theme.
-Erm, I understand.
+Erm, as I understand it.

 17. Who is the best actor or actress in any Christmas film?